 I had finished setting up that space and recycled all my boxes.
 This was seriously the most devastating thing ever.

 With no real purpose, I basically threw all my stuff in my car.
 Tears of anger were streaming down my face and I made no effort to hide my frustration with the management team.
 They let me be snitty; after all, I was outta there.
-They had their task to focus on, and that was opening an apartment complex in just about three weeks.
+They focused on their task, and that was opening an apartment complex in just about three weeks.

 In my very youthful age of 35-ish, I really was acting like a baby.
 However, now that I can look back on it all (I was actually able to look back on it all after about ten days), I see once again how this layoff was a blessing.

 1. I was not utilizing my skill sets in this position.

 2. I would be unhappy and be looking for new work anyway.